DucManhPhan/DucManhPhan.github.io/_posts/2022-05-26-leetcode-153-find-minimum-in-rotated-sorted-array.md

 - When we have two different trends in our array, we can use Binary Search to solve this problem.

 - From this problem, we can find that in a rotated array, the index of the minimum element will be equal to the number of rotation of its array.

+- Learn how to get the index of the next element in the rotated array by using modulo of the length of the array.

 <br>